 There's a brief discussion of opinion polls (and a very funny short video on the subject).

 Finally, there's some background on American politics and the issues dividing liberals and conservatives.

 (Generally, Democrats are liberal and Republicans are conservative.
 There are also moderates in both parties, as well as independent voters.)

-I have tried to write as objectively as possible, without expressing any bias or my own opinions, but just giving an explanation of vocabulary and some background knowledge.
+I have tried to write as objectively as possible, without expressing bias or my own opinions.
+My purpose is to explain the words and give some background on American politics.

 Pro means in favor (to think something is good)